Fukushima fishermen approve plan to release groundwater from plant

 A Tepco spokesman said on Tuesday recent tests of groundwater at Fukushima showed little impact from past tank leaks.

-As part of its approval of the bypass, local media reported that fishermen requested a third party organisation to check radiation levels of groundwater before it is released and any released water to have less than 1 becquerels per litre of Cesium-134, a radioactive element that has a half life of around two years.
+As part of its approval of the bypass, local media reported that fishermen requested a third party organization to check radiation levels of groundwater before it is released and any released water to have less than 1 becquerels per liter of Cesium-134, a radioactive element that has a half life of around two years.

-The legal limit of releasing Cesium-134 into the ocean is 60 becquerels per litre.
+The legal limit of releasing Cesium-134 into the ocean is 60 becquerels per liter.

 A fishing ban along the coast of Fukushima after the nuclear accident pushed most fishermen out of a job except for occasional work catching certain types of fish deemed safe.